 Then stop the cooling process and dry off the dog.
 If the dog is cooled down further, he may develop hypothermia (low body temperature) and shock.

 It is essential to take your dog to the vet for a thorough physical check-up after an episode of heat stroke to make sure there is no permanent damage caused by the heat stroke.

 As always, prevention is better than cure!
 There are quite a few things that can be done to prevent heat stroke in dogs, for example:

 - DO NOT leave your dog in a car with the windows closed, especially on a hot summer day.

 - Allow your dog to exercise only moderately on a hot summer day.
 Encourage your dog to drink plenty of water during breaks.

 - Outdoor dogs whould have their resting place in a shady area to avoid the heat from the sun, and should have access to fresh water at all times.

 - Dogs with respiratory disorders should be kept indoors with the fan or air-conditioner on during the hottest time of the day.

-Check out this effective product that can keep your dog cool on a hot humid day and prevent him from getting heat stroke:
+Check out cooling vests that can keep your dog cool on a hot humid day and prevent him from getting heat stroke: